dfirfpi/decwindbx/README.md

 # decwindbx
-A sort of a toolkit to decrypt Dropbox DBX files
+* a sort of a toolkit to decrypt Dropbox DBX files